skywind3000/vim-proposal/popup_window.md

 - erase a popup window
 - update a popup window

 And let user handle input themself by `getchar()`.
-Plugin authors can use them to create various popup windows.
-And make vim more friendly to new users.
+At last, makes it possible to enable users to create various popup windows with different styles.